 20:34 So that brings us to one of my favorite topics in PCI, which is scope, because it's hard, it's hard, especially if you have a complex environment or if you are a service provider or if you are kind of new to PCI.
 Because some of the language that is used is very specific to how PCI looks at environments and some of it is just especially some of the words that are used in it we use in regular daily life in a lot of different ways.
 Like segmentation.
 So segmentation to somebody in IT operations can mean, well, I've got a VLAN here and I've got VLAN there and I got a VLAN there.
 But, in PCI segmentation, if you want to reduce your scope by segmenting your network, it means some very specific things about what communicates with what and so, understanding all of the system components that are included or that are connected to that can be a challenge.
 Fortunately I have pictures that will help kind of talk us through what that means.
 So it starts with knowing where the information is going.
 How does it come into your systems?
 What does it touch?
 How does it, where is it stored?
 And these things don't happen in a vacuum, right?
 It starts the information card holder data starts somewhere and then is sent to you in some way and if you can figure out what those pathways are, then you can start figuring out what is your environment related to PCI, and then you can figure out how to scope that.
 What was your experience with scoping your environment?
 It was, we definitely had some fun with it because we were, you know of course going through the exercise of, we knew where the existing technology so that we had but when we acquired this new platform, it was a really fun process to you know, remap everything we had to look at every database, every server, every IP address that we had and piece the puzzle together and ultimately that helped us to just know better what we needed to do moving forward with with the platform as a whole as we look to integrate it into our broader technology, you know, but ultimately what it comes down to is is making the right technology decisions as you can to reduce scope and so, you know while it's important to be able to execute what you need to do from a business flow, a business process with your technology, anything that you can do to highlight and set the right boundaries of where cardholder data is flowing and make sure that you keep that documentation up-to-date along the way, that those are the things that will drastically benefit you in the process of of all of this because knowing where the data is going is probably the most fundamental piece of all this because if the data is not going there then your efforts are significantly less when it comes to PCI.
 But if the data is there and it's passing through or its resting there that's where you need to really spend the time and attention and make sure that you know where the boundaries are but also protect them.
 So yeah, definitely and sometimes it requires having several different people in the room from several different parts of the organization to get a complete picture of how that information is flowing through your systems.

-25:19 Sorry, yeah, I was just briefly saying, you know I agree with you completely.
+25:19 You know I agree with you completely.
 Make sure that both technologists and business stakeholders are there to fill in any gaps of understanding how business users make use of a system and how, you know, cardholder data gets into the environment and then, you know, the technologist can fill in behind the scenes on, you know, where that data ultimately goes and what the different touch points are as far as the technology environment is concerned right?

 25:48 One of the gotchas that I see occasionally is in working with, especially if it's kind of an IT driven effort, that the understanding of business processes is not there because that's not their job the you know, the technology part.
 If you have a large complex organization people focus on their areas, so they shouldn't be expected to know how some of the people on the business side interact with cardholder data, but finding the right person to lead that so you can go and talk to all of the people involved.
 Who in accounting has access to cardholder data and why?
 Is, for example, one of the places where often that conversation doesn't happen until the question is asked.
 Yeah, so if we talk about knowing where it goes then we can talk about how do we segment the environment so that we can apply adequate security controls to the places that most need it and make other business decisions on parts of the environment that don't necessarily interact with cardholder data.
 And here's the picture that I wanted to use to talk about that.
 So in PCI, we talk about in-scope systems, we talk about CDE systems.